As adults, we have plenty of

 No puddle jumping here—this racer was built for full water submersion.
 Speed Racer had seven of these handy buttons mounted on the steering wheel, each featuring a unique race-related function.

-According to Jalopnik, Speed Racer's Mach 5 was modeled after the Ferrari 250 Testa Rossa and featured ideas that have since become reality.
+Jalopnik, Speed Racer's Mach 5 was modeled after the Ferrari 250 Testa Rossa and featured ideas that have since become reality.
 Surface-specific traction control, automatic roll bars, and night vision all first saw the light of day in a cartoon that was way ahead of its time.